-However, the competition is not open to anyone who works professionally in communicating science, eg communication officers, artists working with scientific themes, science center staff, journalists, etc.
+However, the competition is not open to those who work professionally in the field of science communication, e.g. communication officers, artists working with scientific themes, science center staff, journalists, etc.

 - The contestants must produce a presentation of their research with a maximum time limit of four minutes.

-- No contestant may continue their presentation longer than the maximum allowed time.
+- No contestant is allowed to continue his/her presentation for longer than the maximum allowed time.

-- The presentation is done in Swedish or English.
+- The presentation can be given in Swedish or English.

-- The presentation must not be designed by anyone else; a communicator, colleague or similar.
-The competitors must own the material themselves but may take the support and assistance of experts in different areas.
+- The presentation must not be designed by someone else, e.g. a communicator, colleague or similar.
+The competitors must own the content themselves, but may seek the support and help of experts in other areas.

 - It is permitted and even encouraged to use props.

 - Using presentation tools such as Powerpoint is allowed.
 Any images and sound clips used must be copyright-free.

-- Participants will be offered supervision/coaching in presentation techniques by the local organisers prior to the competitions.
-Note that this step is mandatory for organisers and participants!
+- Participants will be offered guidance/coaching in presentation techniques by the local organisers prior to the competitions.
+Note that this step is mandatory for both organisers and participants!

 Judging and Scoring

 - The jury and the audience rate each contestant according to a scale where 1 is the lowest and 5 is the highest score.

-- The voting can be done by means of mentometer buttons, SMS voting, scorecards, etc. The result is not shown to the audience.
+- The voting can be done by means of Mentometer buttons, SMS voting, scorecards, etc. The results are not shown to the audience.

-- The individual votes of the public and the jury are separately converted into an average score.
-The two averages are then merged for each competitor.
-The audience’s votes should be counted as 2/3 of the total points and the jury’s 1/3.
-The final points are hidden from the audience.
+- The public’s votes and those of the jury are separately converted into an average score.
+The two averages are then combined for each competitor.
+The audience’s votes should count for 2/3 and the jury’s 1/3 of the total points.
+The final score is hidden from the audience.

-- Participants in the final are those with the highest score from each competition around the country.
+- Participants in the final are those with the highest score in each regional heat.

-- All finalists are offered personal coaching in presentation techniques approximately one month before the final and the coach meets all the finalists in person.
-The same coach helps the finalists to refine their presentation at the rehearsals in Stockholm just prior to the final.
+- All finalists are offered personal coaching in presentation techniques approximately one month before the final and the coach meets all the finalists individually.
+The same coach helps the finalists to refine their presentation at the rehearsal in Stockholm immediately prior to the final.